HiSET Reading Study Guide: Introduction

 Literary Texts | 20 |

-No matter the type of text, questions assess one of four key skills.
-Here, they are listed from easiest to hardest, as well as sample questions to help you identify which HiSET questions assess them.
+No matter the type of text, questions will assess one of four key skills.
+We have listed the skills below from easiest to hardest, and we have included sample phrases to help you identify which HiSET questions assess which skill.

 - Comprehension